elastic/rally/docs/metrics.rst

 Metrics Records
 ===============

-At the end of a benchmark, Rally stores all metrics records in its metrics store, which is a dedicated Elasticsearch cluster.
+At the end of a race, Rally stores all metrics records in its metrics store, which is a dedicated Elasticsearch cluster.

 Here is a typical metrics record::